f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab5.rst

 Scenario
 ~~~~~~~~~

 All of your critical applications are protected by F5 Advanced Web Application Firewall (AWAF), and leverage F5's Layer 7 DoS feature to mitigate bot activity and protect application resources from layer 7 volumetric attacks.
 To simplify the initial deployment, the application security team elected to disable F5's Proactive Bot Defense (PBD) feature.

-Recently, the business analysis team has noticed a significant increase in application traffic from Russia, and believe much of this traffic to be bot related activity.
-Because this traffic is having an negative impact on the business's ability to analyze data, and increasing load on the server infrastructure, the business is requesting that more aggressive action be taken on traffic sourced from Russia.
-The security team would like to leverage PBD for this traffic to block simple automated bot activity.
+Recently, the business analysis team has noticed a significant increase in the application traffic from Russia and believe much of this traffic to be a bot related activity.
+Since this traffic is having a negative impact on the business's ability to analyze data and increasing load on the server infrastructure, the business is requesting you to take a more aggressive action on traffic sourced from Russia.
+The security team would like to leverage PBD for this traffic to block the simple automated bot activity.

 Restraints
 ~~~~~~~~~~~
 The following restraints complicate this request from the business:

-- AWAF DoS Profile allows you to whitelist/blacklist geolocations globally across the DoS profile, and allows for specific thresholds to be defined for geolocations for Transaction Per Second (TPS) and Stress-based protections.
+- AWAF DoS Profile allows you to whitelist/blacklist geolocations globally across the DoS profile and allows for specific thresholds to be defined for geolocations for Transaction Per Second (TPS) and Stress-based protections.
 However, it does not allow for per geolocation enabling/disabling of PBD.

 Requirements
 ~~~~~~~~~~~~~
 To meet the business’s objectives, while still maintaining a strong security policy, an iRule solution must meet the following requirements:

-- Proactive Bot Defense should be enabled for all traffic from Russia, but disabled for traffic initiated from everywhere else
+- Proactive Bot Defense should be enabled for all traffic from Russia, but disabled for traffic initiated from everywhere else.
-- Bot Signature protection should remain enforced for all traffic
+- Bot Signature protection should remain enforced for all traffic.
 - Selectively enabling PBD should **not** affect any of the existing L7DoS protections currently enforced.

 Baseline Testing